valencik/mastersAPSC/documents/thesis/thesis.md

 ## Similar "Objects"
+%- TODO Determine which parts of the following discussion should be in algorithmic development
+%- ROBY very nice introduction!
-%- TODO Determine which parts of the following discussion should be in algorithmic development The ultimate goal of the Similar Objects feature is to provide a flexible recommender system that supports recommending different types of objects within the database.
+The ultimate goal of the Similar Objects feature is to provide a flexible recommender system that supports recommending different types of objects within the database.
-The most obvious usecase of this feature is to find similar authors to those the user is currently inspecting or searching.
+An obvious use case of this feature is to find similar authors to those the user is currently inspecting or searching.
-However the system should be extendable to also recommend similar keywords or periods in time, for example.
+However the system should be extendible to also recommend similar keywords or periods in time, for example.
 Implementing this feature requires a significant amount of offline data mining and analysis.
 Once the analysis is done, the runtime of the application need only do quick lookups in tables to find the desired results.

-With this in mind, the high level summary of this analysis stage is to build data object classifiers and labels and then enable the user inferface to search and display those labels.
+With this in mind, the high level summary of this analysis stage is to build data object classifiers and labels and then enable the user interface to search and display those labels.

 There are a number of metrics used in producing the data object labels.
 Similar authors could be authors who publish together, or authors who do not publish together but publish with similar keywords.
-The later is likely more interesting to users, as it could suggest similar authors they are unaware of.
+The latter is likely more interesting to users, as it could suggest similar authors they are unaware of.

 As the NSR database spans several decades, each data object presents time series information.
 Finding similar authors separated in time could be interesting.

 ### Association Mining with Apriori
-%- They are really just descirbing which selector values appear often together in the same paper, and that is not particularly illuminating domain knowledge.
+%- They are really just describing which selector values appear often together in the same paper, and that is not particularly illuminating domain knowledge.
 %- TODO cite the arules package
 As a preliminary test with association rule learning, we prepare our data for use with the Apriori algorithm in the *arules* package in R.